-Presentation of monitoring data: Bayer (2017, 2018, 2019, 2020, 2021), and Sumitomo (2017, 2018, 2019, 2020, 2021).
+Presentation of monitoring data: Bayer (2017, 2018, 2019, 2020, 2021, 2022), and Sumitomo (2017, 2018, 2019, 2020, 2021).

-- In 2021, monitoring was carried out in Poland, Germany, Italy & France.
+- In 2022, monitoring was carried out in Germany and Italy.
+The frequency of resistant isolates was low to moderate in both countries. - • - In 2021, monitoring was carried out in Poland, Germany, Italy & France.
 The frequency of resistant isolates was low to moderate in all countries. - In 2020, monitoring was carried out in France, Germany, Italy, Netherlands, Norway, Poland, Spain and United Kingdom.
 The frequency of resistant isolates was low to moderate in France, Germany, Norway and Poland, and moderate in Italy, Netherlands and United Kingdom, and moderate to high for Spain - In 2019, monitoring was carried out in Austria, France, Denmark, Italy, Poland, Germany, and United Kingdom - The frequency of resistant isolates was low in Austria, France and Denmark, low to moderate in Poland, moderate in Germany, moderate to high in Italy and the United Kingdom in 2019. - In 2018, monitoring was carried out in Austria, Denmark, France, Germany, Italy, Netherlands, Norway, Poland, Sweden, Spain and the United Kingdom.
 The frequency of resistant isolates was low in Austria, France, Poland and Sweden, low to moderate in Denmark, Italy, the Netherlands and Germany, moderate in Spain, and moderate to high in Norway and the United Kingdom. - In 2017, monitoring was carried out in 2017 in Denmark, France, Germany, Netherlands, Poland, and United Kingdom. - High presence of resistant strains was observed in United Kingdom, low to moderate presence in Denmark, Germany, and Netherlands, low presence in Austria, France, and Poland.